Proving that a Will is fraudulent

-If you have suspicions that a loved one’s will is fraudulent, it can be a difficult and upsetting situation and can be hard to prove.
+If you have suspicions that a loved one’s Will is fraudulent, it can be a difficult and upsetting situation and can be hard to prove.
 If a Will is fraudulent or forged, it will not be valid.
 Examples of fraudulent Wills include:

 - A forged signature

-There is no time limit to dispute a fraudulent will, however it is advisable to obtain legal advice as soon as possible to prevent the assets being distributed according to the fraudulent will.
+There is no time limit to dispute a fraudulent Will.
+However, it is advisable to obtain specialist legal advice as soon as possible to prevent the assets being distributed according to the fraudulent Will.

 Our team specialises in these type of disputes and includes members of The Association of Contentious Trust and Probate Specialists (ACTAPS).
 The team is also recommended by the independently-researched Legal 500 as one of the top teams of specialists in the country.